pshoben/llutils/data/unsigned_cstr_to_num_versions.md

 2. The optimal version changes depending on the workload.
 There is no version of the function that is optimal for all input data.
 3. Instantiating the function using the smallest width that can handle all expected input produces the best performance: e.g. short integers run faster using the *unsigned short* instantiation than using the *unsigned int* one.
+4. Function versions that use a power of ten lookup table are faster for short and int data, but actually slower for long and 128-bit data.
+It seems that the overhead of using a larger lookup table (with wider data) crosses a threshold at 32 bits and 10 LUT entries.
+The level of this threshold is likely dependent on architecture.
+5. On this build (gcc (GCC) 8.3.1 -O3) - pointer access into the buffer is faster than indexing, for all data widths.
+This is liable to change with different compiler and compile options.

 | data size                                          | best function version       |